hellocap/midnightbreeze-bannerswitch/README.md

 Second, install [Tweepy](http://www.tweepy.org/) with the command ```pip install tweepy ```

-To switch your twitter banner (i.e. the python code) at a pre-defined frequency (e.g. every hour), you would need to set up a Cron Job.
+To switch your twitter banner (i.e. the python code```breeze-switch.py```) at a pre-defined frequency (e.g. every hour), you would need to set up a Cron Job.
 Instructions will follow